xeonneon/functionary/functionary/README.md

 started working on Functionary.
 Instructions for general users will be added as the project matures.

+### Python Requirements

+Functionary is being developed with containers being the primary target for deployment.
+As such, the intention is to officially support only the latest minor version of python (e.g. The latest 3.X).
+Be sure to keep this in mind if you are intending to run the application locally while developing.

+### Django Setup

 Install the requirements like so:

 ```shell